davesheldon/nap/docs/index.md

 Browse the docs to learn more about how Nap can save you and your customers time and frustration with better, faster test automation.

+## Why Nap?

+Here are just a few of the reasons our users enjoy Nap:

+- **_LUDICROUS SPEED._** Nap is able to break apart your test suite and run different parts of it at the same time.
+So your entire run will only take about as long as your slowest scenario.
+- **_EASY SYNTAX._** With Nap, there's no need to memorize a bunch of cURL flags or open a big fancy editor to design your tests.
+Each request is a single, compact file.
+- **_POWERFUL EXPRESSIONS._** Write your tests in expressions that make sense at first glance.
+Asserts, variable captures and even explicit javascript are all at your disposal.

 ## Getting Started

 There are two ways to get started using Nap.